 Making Your Choice

-Only after you’ve worked through this list of factors to consider when choosing a touring kayak will you know which one is best for you.
-Once you do find your kayak, you’ll be able to enjoy the pleasure and challenge of the sport.
-You can find all of the models and features we’ve mentioned in all the top boat and kayak shops around Australia, so get out and find your kayak today!
+Once you’ve worked through this list, you should be well on your way to choosing a touring kayak that is best for you.
+Once you do find your kayak, you’ll be able to enjoy the pleasure and challenge of the sport – so get out and find your kayak today!